yinyanlong/iosig/INSTALL.md

 `IOSIG_CFLAGS` is to be added in the compiling stage. `IOSIG_LDFLAGS` is to be added in the link stage.
 Please check the examples for how to do this.

+For more examples on how to use IOSIG to profile parallel I/O benchmarks and applications, check the GitHub project: https://github.com/yinyanlong/profiling_parallel_io.

 ## Using IOSIG analyzer

 In this current version, you need to run the analysis manually for each trace